 The Application Process

-The successful applicant will take up post in September 2019.
+The successful applicant will take up post in April 2020 or sooner.
 The interview process will include a formal interview.
 Further details will be provided once the short-list has been agreed.

 Applications should be sent to: